sonia-huynh/DreamBeanMemeTeam/README.md

 * ✔️ Create an ending score
 * ✔️ Have a pop audio when the player clicks on the answer buttons

-### Current Editing Goal:
+### Editing Goal:
-* Create hard mode which accesses more than 10 possible jelly beans for the game as the API default only generates 10 jelly beans
+* ✔️ Create hard mode which accesses more than 10 possible jelly beans for the game as the API default only generates 10 jelly beans